wp-plugins/nggtags-for-wp-media-library/readme.txt

 4. The Conversion Log

 == Changelog ==
-= 0.3.1 =
+= 0.4 =
-change conversion logic to prevent timeout on larger databases = 0.3.0.1 =
+support for multiple taxonomies and boolean expressions = 0.3.1 = change conversion logic to prevent timeout on larger databases = 0.3.0.1 =